SJTU-IPADS/drtmh/README.md

-A snippet of how to use ROCC framework.
+A snippet of how to use rocc framework.
 Notice that ROCC is independent of RTX.

 - Issue RDMA read/write operations